 The application for the establishment of an OFC in Hong Kong is submitted to the SFC for approval.
 Once the SFC has approved the application, the SFC will send the incorporation documents to the Companies Registry for incorporation.
 Although the incorporation documents are sent to the Companies Registry, the OFC is incorporated under Part IVA of the Securities and Futures Ordinance (Cap.
 571).

 The SFC have indicated that they aim to process an application for the establishment of a private OFC within one (1) month from the date that they take up the application (i.e. from the time that all the required documents are sent to and accepted by the SFC) and based on our experience this is accurate.

 Please note that the SFC have indicated that they aim to process an application for a public OFC in 1 – 3 months from the date that they take up the application (i.e. from the time that all the required documents are sent to and accepted by the SFC).

-It was announced that the Hong Kong Government will provide subsidies to cover 70% of the expenses paid to local professional service providers for OFCs set up in or re-domiciled to Hong Kong in the upcoming three years commencing on 10 May 2021, subject to a cap of HK$1 million per OFC and three (3) OFCs per investment manager.
-For further details of these subsidies, please see our newsletter Hong Kong Government subsidises establishment of Hong Kong open-ended fund companies and real estate investment trusts.
+For Hong Kong OFCs that are successfully re-domiciled to Hong Kong, the Hong Kong OFC Grant Scheme will cover 70% of the Hong Kong OFC eligible expenses that are paid to Hong Kong-based service providers, subject to a cap of HK$1 million per OFC.
+For further details please see Charltons’ newsletter Hong Kong Government subsidises establishment of Hong Kong open-ended fund companies and real estate investment trusts.